asgeissler/RNA-Schlange/README.md

         $ git clone asgeissler/RNA-Schlange

-All remaining dependencies will be handled by Snakemake.
+When using the `run.sh` helper script,
+Snakemake will automatically install the remaining dependencies (*e.g.* fastp) by creating new conda environments within the workflow directory.

 ## User guide